nvim-lua/kickstart.nvim/README.md

-# kickstart.nvim
+# kickstart-modular.nvim

 https://github.com/kdheepak/kickstart.nvim/assets/1813121/f3ff9a2b-c31f-44df-a4fa-8a0d7b17cf7b

 ### Introduction

+*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*

 A starting point for Neovim that is:

 * Small
-* Single-file (with examples of moving to multi-file)
 * Documented
 * Modular